 Ellen McSweeney is a social worker-in-training with more than a decade of professional experience as a writer and musician.
 Her writing has appeared in Slate, VAN Magazine, NewMusicBox, and The Log Journal, among others.
 As a coach and consultant, she focuses on supporting clients during the writing projects that matter most in their lives.

 As a practitioner and writer, Ellen’s varied interests include trauma healing, trauma-informed systems, spirituality (broadly defined!), creativity, workforce resilience, anti-racist work, sexual fluidity, and queer identity.

 In her first year social work internship, she served as therapist and case manager to teen mothers in foster care at a residential program called St. Ann’s.
 In 2018-19, she will be a trainee at the Wendt Center for Loss & Healing, providing grief and trauma therapy to a diverse array of clients from across the District.
 She has trained in trauma-sensitive yoga with David Emerson and Jenn Turner, and has taught mind-body practices at New Music Gathering, the Society for Minimalist Music, and music camps for D.C. public school students.

-Ellen holds degrees in music from Vanderbilt University and DePaul University, and is currently a first-year student in Catholic University's Master of Social Work program.
+Ellen holds degrees in music from Vanderbilt University and DePaul University, and is a student in Catholic University's Master of Social Work program.